Best College Savings Tips for Parents Getting a Late Start

 But all hope is not lost.
 Even parents with only one or two years until their child heads off to college can still make a sizable dent in their future tuition bill.
 These college savings that have proven themselves time and again for panicked parents.

-- Section 529 Gifts: Consider asking relatives to contribute to your child’s college fund.
+Consider asking relatives to contribute to your child’s college fund.
 By redirecting their generosity into a Section 529 account, they’re giving a gift that truly keeps on giving.
-Many of the states that permit tax deductions for funding a college account permit a person to take the deduction even if it is not their own child.
+Many of the states that permit tax deductions for funding a college account, permit a person to take the deduction even if it is not their child.
 Further, the IRS allows individuals to gift certain amounts each year, which allows wealthy grandparents to slowly reduce their eventual estate tax burden.

-- UPromise: UPromise rewards parents and students for shopping at participating retailers.
+Upromise rewards parents and students for shopping at participating retailers.
 Under this free program, major retailers deposit a portion of what is spent into a college account designated for a particular child.
-Sweetening the deal is the fact that you can send invitations from your UPromise account for friends and family to register their credit and debit cards as well.
+Sweetening the deal is the fact that you can send invitations from your Upromise account for friends and family to register their credit and debit cards as well.
 Your child receives additional contributions every time they shop.